Evaluation of counter hate speech campaigns

 - Speak to a group of beneficiaries convened by the partners regarding the campaign and its fit with community values and priorities

 - Independently seek data concerning Roma hate to independently ascertain pick up of these campaigns and their interaction with hate speech and neutral communities in at least one project country.

 Experience and expertise required

-- Experience working in the field of minority rights and in particular with Roma communities
+- Experience working with Roma communities

 - Good knowledge of the Central and Eastern European region

 - Experience of comparable evaluations and strong track record of evaluations carried out on projects with similar elements